-Ambler Alimony Lawyer
+Ambler Alimony and Spousal Support Lawyer

-Ambler, PA Family Attorneys Represent Clients in Alimony and Spousal Support Cases
+Ambler Spousal Support Attorneys Represent Clients in Alimony and Spousal Support Cases

 Divorce can be an especially difficult and traumatic experience for most married couples.
 However, divorce requires all couples to sort out their financial matters — marriage is both an emotional and financial partnership.
 That is why, in many cases where one spouse is more financially well-off or has a much higher earning capacity than the other spouse, that spouse will be ordered by the court to provide financial support to his or her spouse once the divorce is finalized.
 This financial support can take the form of alimony or spousal support.

 The calculation of alimony or spousal support can be a complicated matter, as it involves conducting a detailed review of your and your spouse’s finances — this can be incredibly difficult when you are dealing with the emotional turmoil of a divorce.
 The experienced attorneys of Rubin, Glickman, Steinberg & Gifford can help protect your rights and vigorously advocate for your interests as the court determines whether to award alimony or spousal support.
 While the financial factors in the alimony/spousal support calculation can be straightforward, or at least formulaic, the court also considers other subjective factors in deciding whether to award alimony or spousal support and how large the award should be.
-Our attorneys have the experience to advocate for an order that adequately supports your financial needs.
+Our Ambler alimony attorneys have the experience to advocate for an order that adequately supports your financial needs.

 Calculating Alimony and Spousal Support in Ambler, PA

 As noted above, determining whether to order alimony or spousal support and calculating the amount to be paid is a highly fact-sensitive analysis for the court, which leaves room for advocacy and negotiation by our dedicated family law attorneys.
 Under Pennsylvania law, some of the factors that the court considers in determining alimony or spousal support include: